OUR TEAM

 Laboratory Assistant

 Sue is a Ph.D. student in the Department of Communication at Michigan State University.
 She holds a B.A. in Marketing and an M.A. in Communication.
-She combines artificial intelligence and virtual reality methods to examine human-AI-communication and communication neuroscience.
+She combines artificial intelligence (AI) and virtual reality (VR) methods to examine human-AI-communication and communication neuroscience.

 ALUMNI